BartOtten/phoenix_live_favicon/README.md

 # Phoenix Live Favicon

-  Provides commands for manipulating the Favicon of Phoenix Live View applications while minimizing data over the wire.
+  Phoenix Live Favicon provides commands to manipulate the favicon(s) of Phoenix Live View applications while minimizing data over the wire.

   The available command actions support a variety of utility operations useful for Favicon manipulation.
 Such as setting or removing tag attributes and